kingsamchen/KBase/Docs/logging.md

 ### Configure Logging Settings

-For being flexible, `logging` allows you to configure its settings to meet your need.
+For being flexible, `logging` allows you to configure its settings to meet your needs.

 Configurable settings include:

 - minimum severity level

 - message header parameters

 - logging destination

-- how to dispose(replace or append) the old file if logging to it
+- how to dispose(replace or append) an old file if logging to it

-- specify logging file
+- specify logging file name/path

-Generally, you should configurate these settings at the start of the program, because function is **not thread-safe**.
+Generally, you should configurate these settings at the start of the program, because calling the configuration function is **not thread-safe**.

 class `LoggingSettings` contains setting information, and its default constructor uses default settings too.

 Note that, if you didn't call `ConfigureLoggingSettings()` at the start, default settings are employed; However, if you also want logging to file, there will be a race condition in creation of the file.

-Therefore, again, you are supposed to call `ConfigureLoggingSettings()` at the start of the program.
+Therefore, again, **you are supposed to call `ConfigureLoggingSettings()` at the start of the program**.

 ### Some Details About Logging To File

 If it being the case, it's better for you to know some details.

-Logging to the file is not only thread-safe but also process-safe.
+Logging to the file is **not only thread-safe but also process-safe**.
 Thanks to Windows kernel.

-As for the file name, if you didn't specify one, `logging` first tries to use the name like `[your-exe-name]_debug_message.log`, and put the file in the same folder that contains the executable; If this fails, then tries to put the file in the current working directory.
+As for the file name, if you didn't specify one, `logging` first tries to use the name like `[your-exe-name]_debug_message.log`, and put the file in the same folder that contains the executable; If this fails, it then tries to put the file in the current working directory.

 If both trials failed, `logging` automatically skips file writting.